kon-ham/kon-ham.github.io/index.md

 # Hi!
 Kon here.

+This website is my portfolio to demonstrate my writing and communication, software development skills, and how I generally look at things in life.

+On top of that, I also blog post here to share more of my intimate thoughts and, sometimes I write poetry.

 Use the top right panel to navigate through my pages.
 Use the links below to navigate through the home page.
 Thanks for visiting!

 ### Table of Contents: